-MCWFS, the youth contractor for the NMTWB provides a full array of Youth services and has done so across the state since the inception of WIOA.
-The Youth Services are delivered throughout the 13 county area in the AJC system by a group of specialized Youth Career Specialists whose sole focus is developing career pathways for youth experiencing barriers to employment.
-It begins with outreach and recruitment as well as determining eligibility.
-Once established, an objective assessment is delivered and evaluated to ensure a pathway to success in formalizing the Individual Employment Plan.
-The effectiveness of this process is a customer centered approach.
+MCHRA, the youth contractor for the NMTWB provides a full array of Youth services and has done so across the state since the inception of WIOA.
+The Youth Services are delivered throughout the NMWA in the AJC system by a group of specialized Youth Career Specialists whose sole focus is developing career pathways for youth experiencing barriers to employment.
+It begins with outreach and recruitment as well as determining eligibility with focus on high school dropouts through Adult Education and TANF single parents.
+The Board has recently shift priority focus from exclusively serving out-of-school youth to allow 25% in-school youth.
+Relationships with secondary CTE Directors have already been developed and will be the focus for building career pathways such as in Rutherford County Click for example.
+Once deemed eligible, an objective assessment is required to ensure a pathway to success in formalizing the Individual Employment Plan.
+The effectiveness of this process is a customer-centered approach.
 Formal training for Youth is one possibility to attain credentials and skillsets required for employment.
-However, OJT Work based Learning, Job Shadowing and options such as pre-apprenticeship are explored.
-The Youth Can model delivered by MCWFS delivers work experience for Youth and all of us remember that 'first job' that started us down the world of work on the correct path.
-Many of the Youth have additional barriers and support services such as transportation and child care are required to ease the burdens on the Youth.
-MCWFS provides these as well as the 14 elements required under WIOA.
-Follow-up is key to assisting the youth to stay on track so MCWFS staff has incentives to boost the Youth's morale and award them for their accomplishments as they continue on their career pathway.
+However, OJT, Work Based Learning, Job Shadowing and options such as pre-apprenticeship are explored.
+The Youth Can model delivered by MCHRA delivers work experience for Youth and all of us remember that 'first job' that started us down the world of work on the correct path.
+Many of the Youth have additional barriers and support services such as transportation and childcare are required to ease the burdens on the Youth.
+The NMWB has identified a framework that supports MCHRA and eligible youth by offering the 14 elements required under WIOA.
+Click here for Youth Framework and Youth MOUs.
+Follow-up is key to assisting the youth to stay on track so MCHRA staff has incentives to boost the Youth's morale and award them for their accomplishments as they continue on their career pathway.